flathub/org.tropy.Tropy/README.md

 ## Update sources notes
     - Fetch and unpack the Tropy sources outside of the sandbox
     - Run `flatpak-node-generator --electron-node-headers --electron-ffmpeg=lib npm package-lock.json`
-    - Fix node-gyp cache install version from 9 to 11
+    - Fix node-gyp cache installVersion from 9 to 11
-    - Fix electron cache link to SHASUMS256.txt